 Therefore, the new post-reform environment has radiologists on a more customer service-centric approach as they face mounting pressures to provide revenue cycle processes that are more “retail” in design.
 Real-time adjudication and time-of-service collections technology with tangible and effective follow-up strategies are an absolute must for radiologists to interact with today’s savvy patient-consumer, because as the role of the radiologist continues to evolve, so too will the way they handle payments.

 To prevent the billing process from tarnishing patients’ experiences, radiologists must now focus on two principal strategies: managing patients’ expectations upfront and empowering them to be more accountable for fulfilling their financial responsibilities.
 Central to managing patients’ expectations is presenting the internal billing department as professional, friendly and dedicated to providing the most worry-free collections process.
-It is concerning when radiologists must oversee billing and collections duties on top of caring for their patients.
+A concerning aspect of business-to-consumer models is when radiologists must oversee billing and collections duties on top of caring for their patients.
 These added responsibilities can have a negative impact on the overall quality of care and may also contribute to a diminished view of the practice overall, as well as result in poor interactions between patients and staff.

 Practices should be investing in training their people, and there should be staff who are there solely for collecting money and insurance information, as opposed to clinicians juggling these responsibilities on top of their clinical ones.
 However, in reality, many radiology practices, as well as larger imaging centers, do not have the resource capacity to designate or hire employees to work exclusively on billing and collections.
 In these cases, radiologists might outsource these responsibilities.